cdomet-d/transcendence/.doc/databases.md

 The tournamentID will allow use the get all the games played in a tournament without having to duplicate data in the tournament table.
 It can be nulled is a game is not part of a tournament.

+There is the question of the local game.
+If a game is local, the "invited" user is not register as a user, which means not userID.
+How do we planned on going about it ?
+We might set the loser/winnerID to null and set a "Invited player" a the game dashboard front wise.
+TODO : figure that out

 #### tournamentInfo

 * tournamentID &rarr; integer